Tricking The Eye Home Hack

 I was left with bright blue round holes surrounding the outside of the anchor that I had to look at every day.

-So I decided to do a little DIY so the problem wasn’t so obvious any longer.
+So I decided to do a little DIY so the problem wouldn’t be so obvious any longer.

-I began looking at adhesive storage/organization utensil hooks for the kitchen at Amazon.
-I didn’t really know what I was looking for, but I’d knew I’d know when I found it.
+I began looking at adhesive storage/organization utensil hooks for the kitchen on Amazon.
+I didn’t really know what I was looking for, but I knew I’d know when I found it.

 After looking online for about a day or so, I found a suitable solution.